dry-rb/dry-rb.org/source/gems/dry-core/index.html.md

 name: dry-core
 ---

-`dry-core` is a simple toolset that can be used in any places.
+`dry-core` is a simple toolset that can be used in many places.

 ## Usage

 ### Cache
-llows you to cache call results that are solely determined by arguments.
+Allows you to cache call results that are solely determined by arguments.

 ```ruby
 require 'dry/core/cache'